josiah-wolf-oberholtzer/oovu/README.md

   patterns.
 - `oovu` also allows for patching-free audio routing, and automatically handles up- and down-mixing between modules with different numbers of channels.
-- `oovu` helps you keep module logic completely separate from its user interface; every built-in `oovu` module contains distinct model and view subpatches.
+- `oovu` helps you keep each module's logic completely separate from its user interface.

 Installation
 ------------